 The Black Scholars Award (BSA) at Claremont Graduate University was established in 2015 and recognizes exemplary work by students who are of Black African ancestry.
 The award is given annually in the spring, with applications due this year by March 25, 2019.

 More information regarding eligibility is available on the application.

 All applications will be reviewed by the BSA Advisory Committee.

 The 2018–2019 Advisory Committee members:

 - Ariel Carpenter ’13, Assistant Director of Student Life & International Services

-- Collins Ejiogu, Student Accounts Manager, Office of Finance and Administration
+- Collins Ejiogu, Director for Operations and Auxiliary Services, Office of Finance and Administration